kubernetes-sigs/vsphere-csi-driver/docs/book/features/vsphere_csi_vmc.md

 - [Introduction](#introduction)
 - [Deploy vSphere CSI driver on VMC](#deploy-csi-on-vmc)

-**Note:** Feature to support vSphere CSI driver on VMC is released with [v2.2.0](https://github.com/kubernetes-sigs/vsphere-csi-driver/releases/tag/v2.2.0).
-Currently, it only support block volume.
-Minimum SDDC version to support this feature is 1.12.
+**Note:** Feature to support vSphere CSI driver on VMC will be released with v2.2.0. v2.2.0 vSphere CSI driver on VMC will only support block volume.
+The minimum SDDC version to support this feature is 1.12.
+Please refer to [VMC release notes](https://docs.vmware.com/en/VMware-Cloud-on-AWS/0/rn/vmc-on-aws-relnotes.html) to get more details.

 ## Introduction <a id="introduction"></a>